MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 [!INCLUDE [version-all](../../includes/version-all.md)]

 You add users to a team or project so they can contribute to the team and project.
 Adding them to a team or project automatically adds them to the Contributors group for the project.
-As a member of the Contributors group, they automatically are granted permissions to most features needed to contribute.
+Members of the Contributors group have permissions to most features needed to contribute.
 By adding them to a team, you also add them to team-specific tools, such as the team security group, Team Members widget, and sprint capacity planning tools.

 If you're new to Azure DevOps, you may want to familiarize yourself with the information provided in these articles: